 Operation Eyeball, a fly tipping task force, was formed in July to tackle fly tipping in rural parts of North Yorkshire and the City of York.
-By bringing together North Yorkshire Police with landowners and district and unitary councils it allows the sharing of intelligence and information to tackle fly tipping, and work with communities to put measures in place to prevent it happening.
+By bringing together North Yorkshire Police with district and unitary councils and other enforcement partners such as Trading Standards, it allows the sharing of intelligence and information to tackle fly tipping, and works with communities to put measures in place to prevent it happening.
 In September, NYP and council officers from Selby and Craven District Councils, Scarborough Borough Council and City of York Council took part in roadside checks of suspect vehicles to ensure that waste was being carried lawfully and that correct documentation was held.
 Officers in York stopped and checked 23 vehicles and 17 were served notices to bring their licence in to the council to demonstrate they were acting lawfully.
 In Selby, enforcement officers from the council worked alongside North Yorkshire Police patrolling fly tipping hotspots.
 Several vehicles were stopped and checked for waste and one vehicle was seized.

-Make effective use of the whole policing family to provide the most appropriate service when and where it is needed.
+Objective 4 Make effective use of the whole policing family to provide the most appropriate service when and where it is needed.
 From volunteer search and rescue organisations, local Neighbourhood Watches, to Special Constables, civilian staff, police officers and partner organisations, we have a family of highly dedicated people with our citizens' best interests at heart.
 North Yorkshire Police now has almost 60 police cadets, aged 14-16, who support local police and community initiatives.
 They contribute at least three hours each month to cadet duties.
 These range from assisting with local community events, helping their local police teams with crime prevention and community safety events, to acting as role play volunteers in the training of student police officers.

-The Cadet Unit continues to be run by volunteer staff, consisting of serving police officers, special constables and police support volunteers.

-Empower communities to engage more actively with the police service.
+The Cadet Unit continues to be run by volunteers in their spare time, consisting of serving police officers, special constables and police support volunteers.
+Objective 5 Empower communities to engage more actively with the police service.
 A strong positive relationship between the people and the police helps reduce harm, crime and anti-social behaviour.
 Two-way communication and feedback improves community resilience, generates vital community-based intelligence and increases confidence.
 NYP has worked hard this year to help our communities understand how they can contribute to policing and to work with them to make their residents and area safer.

-In York, Project Grace has seen officers engage with every hotel and B&B in the city to educate staff on safety and security and vulnerability issues.
-The aim is to improve lines of communication and help hotels to recognise and support vulnerable people better, especially around safeguarding concerns such as child sexual exploitation, human trafficking, 'county lines' drug trafficking and cyber-attacks.
+In York, Project Grace has seen officers engage with every hotel and B&B in the city to educate staff on safety, security and vulnerability issues.
+The aim is to improve lines of communication and help hotels to recognise and support vulnerable people better, especially around safeguarding concerns such as child sexual exploitation, human trafficking, sex workers, 'county lines' drug trafficking and cyberattacks.
 NYP also work very closely with a wide variety of volunteers, and Chief Constable Lisa Winward has recently taken on the National Police Chiefs Council Citizens in Policing role.
 In North Yorkshire the police continue to work closely with a dedicated network of volunteers, as Special Constables, Cadets or Police Support Volunteers, and through Neighbourhood, Rural, Farm and Pub Watches.

-CASE STUDY - The Banking Protocol
+CASE STUDY - The Banking Protocol The Banking Protocol is a scheme which encourages bank staff to contact police if they suspect a customer is being scammed.
+This has proved its worth in North Yorkshire this May.
+In just 24 hours the scheme prevented four people in their 70s and 80s from being defrauded, when staff at Lloyds, Yorkshire Bank and Barclays used the Banking Protocol to prevent transactions that would have cost their elderly customers more than £48,000.